vend/http-signatures-php/doc/source/quickstart.rst

 Quickstart
 ==========

-This page provides a quick introduction to Guzzle and introductory examples.
+This page provides a quick introduction to HTTP Signatures PHP library and introductory examples.

-If you have not already installed, Guzzle, head over to the :ref:`installation` page.
+If you have not already installed HTTP Signatures PHP library head over to the :ref:`installation` page.

 .. _signing_quickstart: